Catherinerezi/ecommerce-data-analysis/README.md

 | Country       | str      | Customer country                            | Required; segmentation |
 | TotalPrice*   | float    | Quantity × UnitPrice                        | Engineered |
 | Month*        | str      | Year-Month from InvoiceDate                 | Engineered |
+*Engineered during feature engineering.

+**Data quality summary.** Duplicates are checked; critical missing values in Description, InvoiceDate, and Country are removed.
+Numeric columns are coerced to the right types.
+Outliers in Quantity/UnitPrice are flagged but preserved, as they often indicate legitimate bulk purchases (B2B) rather than noise.
+These steps produce a clean df_ready table suitable for robust EDA.